-The Evolution of Vegan Egg Replacer
+The Evolution of Vegan Egg Alternatives

 The art of baking has evolved for hundreds and hundreds of years.
 And for nearly all of that time, people have relied on eggs to add moisture and to bind dry ingredients.
 Eggs have been an essential baking ingredient for centuries, for which there was no satisfactory replacement.
 Until recently, there was no such thing as egg replacer.